Click here for the home page

 Peribsen's serekh.

 How Peribsen wrote his name.
 From Wikimedia Commons.
+See also footnote #4.

-Eventually Kha-sekhem prevailed, and restored order.
-Afterwards he changed his name to Kha-sekhemwy, and wrote it with both the falcon and the Set-animal on top, suggesting a compromise between the Horus and Set worshipers.
-In addition, he took two titles that suggest peace: "arising in respect of the two powers," and "the two lords are at peace in him."
-A major upswing in prosperity followed, and Kha-sekhemwy left the largest mastaba of all, a 230 x 59 foot-long building.
-Like Menes, he celebrated unification by marrying a northern princess, Nemathap, and she was later worshipped as the mother of the next two pharaohs, Sanakht (Nebka) and Zoser (Djoser).
-Sanakht apparently was a child from a previous marriage, for Egyptian historians marked his rise to the throne as the beginning of the III dynasty (2550-2477).
-Everything was now in place for the reunited Two Lands to begin the glorious age of the pyramid builders.
+Eventually Kha-sekhem prevailed over the north, and restored order.
+When the war ended he changed his name to Kha-sekhemwy, and wrote it with both the Horus-falcon and the Set-animal above the hieroglyphs, suggesting a compromise had been reached between the Horus and Set worshipers.
+In addition, he took two titles that suggested he was a peacemaker: "Arising in respect of the Two Powers," and "The Two Lords are at peace in him."
+A major upswing in prosperity followed, and Kha-sekhemwy left the largest mastaba of all at Abydos, a 230 x 59 foot-long building.

 Top of the page